machal/cssmine-content/content/preprocessors.md

-The rival Foundation framework (using SASS) can operate using variable queries.
-Let's explain it, shall we?
+The rival Foundation framework (using SASS) can operate using variable queries. let’s explain it, shall we?
 The Foundation framework can operate using a `$medium-up` variable which contains an entire media query so you do not have to write it again and again.
 The SASS notation looks like this: